jillchiu/hotel_booking_system/README.md

 * Hardware and software integration
 * Project documentation

-# ⚠ Limitations

-This project was developed as a university final year project.

-Compared with modern production systems, several areas could be improved:
+# 🧪 Future Improvements

-* No MVC architecture
+* Refactor into MVC architecture
-* Limited error handling
+* Introduce centralized error handling
-* Repeated business logic
-* Minimal code abstraction
-* No REST API
+* Build RESTful APIs
-* No frontend framework
+* Replace PHP rendering with a modern frontend
-* Limited security validation
-* RFID prototype is not fully integrated with the web application
+* Connect RFID devices directly to the booking database

-These limitations are intentionally preserved because they reflect my programming experience at that stage.
+* Add automatic room recommendation when reservations fail
+* Improve authentication and security

 # 🚀 How My Development Has Evolved